 While business models using a dispersed team approach are now common, this makes the inherent challenges of collaboration even tougher.

-Fortunately, there are cloud-centric digital tools like the Microsoft Office 365 suite to help overcome the difficulties inherent in pulling people together to make business happen.
+Fortunately, there are cloud-centric digital tools like the Microsoft 365 suite to help overcome the difficulties inherent in pulling people together to make business happen.

 The challenges and benefits of a dispersed team

 The cloud has caused a lot of disruption, including changing the way we work, moving IT from the back office to the forefront of business.
-This couldn’t have happened without online collaboration tools like Office 365.
+This couldn’t have happened without online collaboration tools like Microsoft 365.
 Taking traditional on-premise software and moving it to the cloud has contributed to the dispersed team and enabled a lot of people to work from any location on any device.

 In fact, from 2005 to 2012, there was an 80-percent increase in the number of people working remotely by using the cloud and software-as-a-service (SaaS) tools.
 This democratization of on-premise IT tools has also created new challenges for team building and collaboration between dispersed teams.